Markmiiro/airbnb-clone-project/README.md

 6. Admin Dashboard
 Admins have access to user data, listings, and reports to monitor the platform's usage.
 It helps maintain platform quality, handle complaints, and resolve disputes.
+CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of integrating code changes, testing them, and deploying updates to production.
+This helps in maintaining code quality, reducing bugs, and delivering features quickly and reliably.

+For this project, the CI/CD pipeline will:

+Automatically run tests on every pull request or code commit to ensure stability.

+Build and deploy the application to staging or production environments.

+Alert the team of build failures or issues in real-time.

+Tools Used:
+GitHub Actions – To automate workflows for testing and deployment directly from our GitHub repository.

+Docker – To create consistent development, testing, and production environments.

+Heroku / Render / AWS – Optional deployment targets for hosting the web application.

+PostgreSQL – As the production-grade relational database integrated into the pipeline.

+Coverage Tools (e.g., Coveralls) – To measure code test coverage over time.

+Why It Matters:

+Speeds up development with fewer manual tasks.

+Reduces deployment risks and downtimes.

+Enables faster feedback and iteration cycles.

 ## 👨‍💻 Team